Padmarajan: Film making

 Padmarajan is celebrated for his unparalleled attention to detail in his screenplays.
 Most of his films portrayed human relationships and emotions.
 Many of his films have haunting climaxes, most of them not commonly portrayed in Malayalam movies.
 His characters are portrayed with sensitivity and intensity on the screen.
-The landscape is also the major part of the Padmarajan's craft in film making.
-His thesis were well crafted in his films.
-Padmarajan’s films explore the features of the landscape naturally.
+The landscape is also a major part of Padmarajan's craft in film making.
+His theses were well crafted in his films.
+Padmarajan's films explore the features of the landscape naturally.

 Padmarajan's screenplays had such hitherto-unheard of features and subjects – such as casting rain as a character in Thoovanathumbikal (Dragonflies in the drizzle), homosexual love in Desatanakkili Karayarilla (Migratory Birds Don't Cry), unusual climax (by traditional standards) in Namukku Parkkan Munthiri Thoppukal (Vineyards for us to dwell) and Oridathoru Phayalvaan (There Lived a Wrestler).
 Forbidden love and characters that strive to rise above the limitations of middle-class Malayali society of the seventies and eighties is a recurring theme in many of his works.
 Many of his films bear the mark of his romanticism.

 Personal life

 Padmarajan's wife Radhalakshmi is from Chittur in Palakkad.
 Radhalakshmi was his colleague at AIR before their marriage in 1970.
 Radhalakshmi has written her reminiscences about him in her book Padmarajan Entaey Gandharvan (Padmarajan, my celestial lover).
 Their son, P. Ananthapadmanabhan, is a writer.
+They also have a daughter, Madhavikkutty.

-Padmarajan died suddenly at Hotel Paramount Towers in Calicut in the early hours of 24 January 1991, while he was visiting a cinema playing his last film Njan Gandharvan.
+Padmarajan died suddenly at Hotel Paramount Towers in Kozhikode in the early hours of 23 January 1991.
+He was staying at the hotel overnight in the middle of a promotional tour visiting the theatres playing his last film Njan Gandharvan.
 The cause of death was a massive cardiac arrest.
+His dead body was taken to his ancestral home in Muthukulam, and was cremated there with full state honours.